 Types of Bike Lights

 High-output lighting systems: These usually are rechargeable light systems that offer maximum illumination.
-Though pricey, they help you see where you’re going on the trail or road in nearly all conditions.
+They are higher priced but much brighter than safety lights, and they help you see where you’re going on the trail or road in nearly all conditions.

-Front safety lights: These help motorists see you from the front in dim light or daylight conditions.
+Front, side and rear safety lights: These help motorists see you in dim light conditions.
+The brightest ones also improve your visibility in the daytime.
 However, they’re not bright enough to help you see where you’re going for most night riding.
+The main differences between safety light models are in mounting options, the number of light-emitting diodes (LEDs) and whether they use rechargeable or disposable batteries.

 Comparing Light Performance